Latvia: Occupations, 1940–1990

 On 22 June 1941, German troops attacked Soviet forces in Operation Barbarossa.
 There were some spontaneous uprisings by Latvians against the Red Army which helped the Germans.
 By 29 June Riga was reached and with Soviet troops killed, captured or retreating, Latvia was left under the control of German forces by early July.
-The occupation was followed immediately by SS Einsatzgruppen troops, who were to act in accordance with the Nazi Generalplan Ost that required the population of Latvia to be cut by 50 percent.

 Under German occupation, Latvia was administered as part of Reichskommissariat Ostland.
 Latvian paramilitary and Auxiliary Police units established by the occupation authority participated in the Holocaust and other atrocities.
 30,000 Jews were shot in Latvia in the autumn of 1941.
 Another 30,000 Jews from the Riga ghetto were killed in the Rumbula Forest in November and December 1941, to reduce overpopulation in the ghetto and make room for more Jews being brought in from Germany and the West.
 There was a pause in fighting, apart from partisan activity, until after the siege of Leningrad ended in January 1944, and the Soviet troops advanced, entering Latvia in July and eventually capturing Riga on 13 October 1944.

-More than 200,000 Latvian citizens died during World War II, including approximately 75,000 Latvian Jews murdered during the Nazi occupation.
-Latvian soldiers fought on both sides of the conflict, mainly on the German side, with 140,000 men in the Latvian Legion of the Waffen-SS, The 308th Latvian Rifle Division was formed by the Red Army in 1944.
-On occasions, especially in 1944, opposing Latvian troops faced each other in battle.

-In the 23rd block of the Vorverker cemetery, a monument was erected after the Second World War for the people of Latvia who had died in Lübeck from 1945 to 1950.

-Soviet era (1940–1941, 1944–1991)

-In 1944, when Soviet military advances reached Latvia, heavy fighting took place in Latvia between German and Soviet troops, which ended in another German defeat.
-In the course of the war, both occupying forces conscripted Latvians into their armies, in this way increasing the loss of the nation's "live resources".
-In 1944, part of the Latvian territory once more came under Soviet control.
-The Soviets immediately began to reinstate the Soviet system.
-After the German surrender, it became clear that Soviet forces were there to stay, and Latvian national partisans, soon joined by some who had collaborated with the Germans, began to fight against the new occupier.

-Anywhere from 120,000 to as many as 300,000 Latvians took refuge from the Soviet army by fleeing to Germany and Sweden.
-Most sources count 200,000 to 250,000 refugees leaving Latvia, with perhaps as many as 80,000 to 100,000 of them recaptured by the Soviets or, during few months immediately after the end of war, returned by the West.